Tygovanommen/Java-socket-chatroom/README.md

 - [x] Different `rooms`.
     - [x] Let user pick room
 - [ ] Ability to view and edit user profile.
+    - [ ] Popover to preview profile
 - [ ] Server config file (JSON file with IP and port)
 - [x] User server.commands
     - [ ] commands from database or text file (based on config)
     - [ ] Get list of online users
 - [ ] Language file(s)
+- [ ] Create Room class so not all threads have to be loop for each message

 ##### Data storage
 - [ ] All messages are saved in a `database`.